Table tennis tournaments are intense, high-stakes events.

 When playing, try to remember you’re playing to test your abilities and to have fun in the process.
 You’re playing table tennis above everything, and table tennis is super fun.

 Make sure to rest the day before a tournament.
+Plan your training sessions around the tournament.

 You don’t want to have a training session before the day of the tournament or you’ll be physically and mentally tired.
 You can practice serves if you want, but we don’t recommend doing anything else.